-- 15 Auditors are required to audit the financial statements and to give their opinion, including: - (a) whether they present fairly, or, for local probation boards, give a true and fair view of, the financial position of the audited body and its expenditure and income for the year in question; - (b) whether they have been prepared properly in accordance with relevant legislation and applicable accounting standards; and - (c) for local probation boards, on the regularity of their expenditure and income.

-Although local probation boards are local government bodies for the purposes of this Code, they are not local authorities.
-In particular, local probation boards are subject to a different accounting framework from other bodies covered by this Code.
-Where relevant, requirements that apply specifically to local probation boards are highlighted in the Code.
+- a. whether they present fairly, or give a true and fair view of, the financial position of the audited body and its expenditure and income for the year in question; - b. whether they have been prepared properly in accordance with the relevant accounting framework; and - c. for local probation boards and trusts, on the regularity of their expenditure and income.ii - i This is known as the Annual Governance Statement for local authorities. - ii Although local probation boards and trusts are local government bodies for the purposes of this Code, they are not local authorities.
+In particular, local probation boards and trusts are subject to a different accounting framework from other bodies covered by this Code.
+Where relevant, requirements that apply specifically to local probation boards and trusts are highlighted in the Code.

-- 16 In carrying out this responsibility, auditors should provide reasonable assurance that the financial statements: - (a) are free from material mis-statement, whether caused by fraud or other irregularity or error; - (b) comply with statutory and other applicable requirements; and - (c) comply with all relevant requirements for accounting presentation and disclosure. - 17 Auditors should review whether the statement on internal control has been presented in accordance with relevant requirements and they should report if the statement: - does not meet these requirements; - is misleading; and/or - is inconsistent with, or incomplete in the light of, other information of which the auditor is aware.
+16 In carrying out this responsibility, auditors should provide reasonable assurance that the financial statements:

+- a. are free from material misstatement, whether caused by fraud or other irregularity or error; - b. comply with statutory and other applicable requirements; and - c. comply with all relevant requirements for accounting presentation and disclosure.

+17 Auditors should review, and report on as appropriate, other information published with the financial statements, including the statement on internal control and the remuneration report.

+18 In reviewing the statement on internal control, auditors should take into account the knowledge of the audited body that they gain through carrying out audit work in relation to the body's arrangements for securing economy, efficiency and effectiveness in its use of resources.

+19 Auditors should also review and report on the whole of government accounts return.

-- In doing so auditors should take into account the knowledge of the audited body that they gain through carrying out audit work in relation to the body's arrangements for securing economy, efficiency and effectiveness in its use of resources. - 18 In carrying out their audit of the financial statements in accordance with the Code. auditors should comply with auditing standards currently in force, and as may be amended from time to time, and have regard to any other relevant guidance and advice issued by the Auditing Practices Board (APB), including that covering the work of auditors in relation to audited bodies' statements on internal control.
+20 In carrying out their responsibilities in relation to the financial statements, auditors should comply with auditing standards currently in force, and as may be amended from time to time, and have regard to any other relevant guidance and advice issued by the Auditing Practices Board (APB), including that covering the work of auditors in relation to audited bodies' statements on internal control.
 Auditors should also comply with the APB's Ethical Standards currently in force, and as may be amended from time to time.

-3 Auditors' responsibilities in relation to the use of resources
+Chapter 3: Auditors' responsibilities in relation to the use of resources

-This section sets out how auditors fulfil the following statutory functions.
-References in the table are to the Audit Commission Act 1998 unless otherwise stated.
+This section sets out how auditors fulfil the following statutory function.
+References in the table are to the Audit Commission Act 1998.